 Seatbelts on, trays up.
 It’s time for little birds to earn their flying wings.
 If your little Top Gun is about to have an epic onboard adventure, you’ll want to make sure you’re armed with the latest and greatest onboard travel accessories.

-We’ve hunted down five of the latest travel accessories to make flying with kids a whole lot easier.
+We’ve hunted down five of the latest travel accessories to make flying with kids and babies a whole lot easier.

 Inflatable sleeping device